 No matter how hard you try, sometimes things just don’t work out.
 This might be the case with trying to find funding for school at the last minute.
 If the school is unable to provide you with loans in a timely manner and all of the other options mentioned above lead to dead ends, the best thing to do might just be to put school off for a little while.

 We’re not talking about years.
-Maybe a year at the most.
+Maybe a year at the most - a gap year.
 This way, you can file for a FAFSA, have plenty of time to find scholarships and even work a little while you save up some money.
 It might just be the best option.

 If you do decide to delay school for a little while, consider moving in with your parents.
 It’ll almost be like having another job, given how much you’ll save.
 You might be surprised by how much you can save up in just a few months.